GlotPress/GlotPress/CONTRIBUTING.md

 ### Unit tests

 You can run [PHPUnit](https://phpunit.de/) on Unix or Windows, however at this time instructions and scripts are only provided for Unix.
-GlotPress tests are based on the WordPress test suite.
+GlotPress tests are based on the WordPress test suite, which is currently compatible with PHPUnit up to 9.x.
+Please use the latest PHPUnit version from the 9.x branch.

 The unit test files are in the `tests/` directory.
 To run the unit tests on a Unix machine, open a command shell, change to your development directory for GlotPress and run: